catness/100-days-of-code/log.md

 * Added the Theme database object and implemented the interface

 * Added the Theme select/new/edit activities (without the actual levels yet)

+### Day 43: 2019-06-11

+* Added the Theme Levels database object and partially the interface

+* Added all the Theme related activities to prototype the workflow